bnuLyndon/PySNV/README.rst

     ``--kmer_length``: Kmer Length (Default: 21)
         This parameter specifies the length of k-mers to be considered during the analysis and must be an odd number smaller than 31.
 Kmer length should be set to ensure no duplicate kmer exists on the genome.\
     ``--downsample``: Downsample Factor (Default: 1)
-        Set the downsample factor to a value greater than or equal to 2 could enhance detection speed and reduce RAM usage, which could be used for high-depth sequencing samples. \
+        Downsamping of sequencing reads could enhance detection speed and reduce RAM usage, which could be used for high-depth sequencing samples. \
     ``--error_rate``: Sequencing Error Rate (Default: 0.01)
         Used to filter out possible false positive detection.\
     ``--indel_limit``: Maximum Indel Length (Default: 300)
         To mitigate false positive indels, especially in the case of challenging long insertions and potential impacts on estimated sequencing depths due to long deletions, a default maximum indel length of 300 is set.
-The recommended length threshold is 2*average_read_depth.\
+The recommended length threshold is 2*average_read_length.\